menandmice/micetro_docs/guides/implementation/architecture.rst

 ..
 [1] In smaller installations, Micetro's Central component can be installed on one of the DNS or DHCP servers, as it will not require much resources.
 More resources are needed as the managed environment gets larger.

 ..
   If the organization is using Active Directory (AD) and wishes to use AD user authentication, Micetro Central must be installed on a Microsoft Windows member server in the domain.
 All users in that domain, that forest, and trusted forests, will be able to authenticate in Micetro, given that they have been granted access in Micetro.
-As the other Micetro components (DNS Server Controller and DHCP Server Controller) can be installed on the DNS and DHCP servers, Micetro can manage DNS and DHCP servers that reside in forests where there is no trust between the forest where Central is installed and DNS/DHCP is installed.
+As the other Micetro components (DNS Agent and DHCP Agent) can be installed on the DNS and DHCP servers, Micetro can manage DNS and DHCP servers that reside in forests where there is no trust between the forest where Central is installed and DNS/DHCP is installed.
 See :ref:`active-directory` for more information.
   .. image:: ../../images/central-arch-old.png
     :width: 80%
     :align: center